Refuse to let your doctor record you

 Key Takeaways

-• AI scribing systems send recordings to third-party vendors; HIPAA compliance assurances do not equal strong security protocols for transcripts.
+• AI scribing systems route audio recordings to third-party vendors; HIPAA compliance guarantees are not equivalent to strong security protocols.

-• Speech recognition accuracy degrades for non-standard dialects, second-language speakers, and patients with dysarthria, creating disproportionate correction burden on already-stretched providers.
+• Speech recognition accuracy is unequal across dialects, second-language speakers, and patients with dysarthria, creating disproportionate correction burden on already-strained providers.

 Hacker News Comment Review